-$\P 4$ · In addition, each finite Turing machine computation that HALTS will be run identically by its corresponding Turing machine, because no limitations of tape or time were found, and there are not any other differences between the two machines.
+$\P 4 \cdot In$ addition, each finite Turing machine computation that HALTS will be run identically by its corresponding Turing machine, because no limitations of tape or time were found, and there are not any other differences between the two machines.
 So any computation done by a finite Turing machine will be identically computed by its corresponding Turing machine.
 Summarizing: an effective computation is a computation.

-$\P_5$ · The effective computation proposition is longer, and it is also mathematically precise: save for time or tape limitations, every finite Turing machine computes exactly as its corresponding Turing machine.
+¶5 · The effective computation proposition is longer, and it is also mathematically precise: save for time or tape limitations, every finite Turing machine computes exactly as its corresponding Turing machine.

-$\P_6 \cdot A$ finite universal Turing machine is not a universal finite Turing machine, that is, finite universal Turing machines are not universal, because, taking any finite universal Turing machine, there will always be some computations that fail in it, but that do not fail in other equivalent finite Turing machines that have more tape or more time.
+$\P 6 \cdot A$ finite universal Turing machine is not a universal finite Turing machine, that is, finite universal Turing machines are not universal, because, taking any finite universal Turing machine, there will always be some computations that fail in it, but that do not fail in other equivalent finite Turing machines that have more tape or more time; more time perhaps because they are faster or more durable.